Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 Liver Enzymes

 Liver enzyme levels may also indicate inflammation.
 They may also indicate liver, gallbladder, bile, or kidney issues.
-Alkaline phosphatase is a liver enzyme that is made by the mucosal cells that line the bile system of the liver and helps normal bile flow.
+Alkaline phosphatase is a liver enzyme that is made by the mucosal cells that line the bile system of the liver and help normal bile flow.
 Elevated levels (over 95) may indicate inflammation and liver and gallbladder problems.

 Alanine aminotransferase (AST) is a liver enzyme.
 Elevated levels may indicate inflammation.
 Normal levels are between 10 and 26 IU/L. Aspartate transaminase (ALT) is an enzyme present in the liver that spills out during times of increased liver stress.
 Elevated levels may indicate inflammation Normal levels are between 10 and 26 IU/L.